gooddata/gooddata-python-sdk/gooddata-flight-server/README.md

 the Flight RPC methods - similar as you would implement them using PyArrow's Flight server.

-Here is a very simple example of the data service Flight RPC methods implementation:
+Here is a very simple example of the data service's Flight RPC methods implementation:

 ```python
 import gooddata_flight_server as gf